Drug Crimes

 • Manufacture

 Certain offenses require that the defendant be sentenced to spend a mandatory amount of time in jail.
 In these instances, the judge cannot alter the sentence to be less than the mandatory minimum amount.
-This type of sentencing has been highly criticized in recent years for requiring relatively low-level offenders to be incarcerated unnecessarily.

 In some cases, in lieu of incarceration, a person convicted of a drug crime may be eligible for alternative sentencing.
 This means that they would participate in a treatment program or other services designed to rehabilitate them and give them the skills they need to reenter society, reducing the risk of reoffending.
 Upon successful completion, their case would be dismissed.